Visited Loose Polishing Workshop @ Shimizu Kiseki

 Since Kofu was a crystal excavation site, gem polishing workshops have flourished in the area since ancient times.

-Even today, a dedicated polishing studio is carefully polishing made-in-Japan loose stones, and ADAM has been using them in our original jewelry for some time.
+Even now, a dedicated polishing studio is carefully polishing made-in-Japan loose gemstones, and we have been using them in our original jewelry for a long time.

 At Shimizu Kiseki, which we visited this time, we were able to observe the polishing process of Sakura Incut, a mysterious cutting in which cherry blossoms float in the loose stone.